Amutha37/fullstackopen/part2/countries/README.md

 ## 2.12 - 2.14 Exercises

-I) Create app to look at information about various contries.
+I) Create app to list all the contries fron the REST API URL below.

 - The API http://restcountries.au

+- List of all countries is fetched from `https://restcountries.com/v3.1/all` (update this link with new version if the REST API does not work)

 - Display single match or list of matches on search by country name.

+  In this project the weather information is fetched from REST API `http://api.weatherstack.com/current?access_key=${key}&query=${name}` is used.

+  \*(Please check the for new version if the weather data does not display, it may be because of changes to keyObject and value in new version )

 II) Use search field to match max of 10 countries.